Victor Emmanuel III: Emperor of Ethiopia

+In 1941, Italy's possession of Ethiopia came to an end, as a British offensive in East Africa resulted in the fall of Italian East Africa and the return of Haile Selassie to the throne.
 The term of the last acting Viceroy of Italian East Africa, including Eritrea and Italian Somaliland, ended on 27 November 1941 with surrender to the allies.
-In November 1943 Victor Emmanuel renounced his claims to the titles of Emperor of Ethiopia and King of Albania, recognizing the previous holders of those titles as legitimate.
+In November 1943 Victor Emmanuel renounced his claims to the title of Emperor of Ethiopia.